 Standing desks mean that you’re on your feet more.
 You use different muscles throughout the day and you are less likely to suffer from bad posture.
 If you’re not going to get a standing desk, could you change where you work?
-I sometimes take my Surface Pro to the kitchen and work at the countertops.
+I sometimes take my Surface Pro to the kitchen and work at the dressing table which in case you do not own, why not opt for a gorgeous antique walnut dressing table.
 They’re high enough to be like a standing desk for me.

 Squats while waiting

 When you’re waiting for the kettle to boil or for a webpage to load up, why not get on with some squats?
 You’ll be amazed by how easy it is for your thigh muscles to lose strength.
 Squats are also great for toning the core as you have to think about pulling all that in while you’re doing the squats.
 Plus, they’re among the easiest of bodyweight exercises to do absolutely anywhere in the home.